-Safe spaces are where children can safely calm from crisis behaviours and/or are feeling anxious and need a room to calm down.
-These spaces are viewed as a safe environment for children to calm from crisis and are furnished with soft play equipment.
+7. Safe Spaces - only applicable if the school has safe spaces are viewed as a safe environment for children to calm from crisis and are furnished with soft equipment.
 Under no circumstances should staff send children to the safe space as a form of punishment.